rishikanthc/noet/README.md

 * **Single binary** deployment (Go backend + embedded frontend)
 * **SQLite database** (one file, easy backups)

+## Demo
+I use this for my personal blog.
+You can visit https://kindled.dev to checkout how the end blog looks.
+You can't test editting but can see how the blog is rendered.

 ## Tech stack

 * **Backend**: Go (single binary, SQLite)